kryptogo/jobs/README.md

 - Experience with executing incident response in virtual and containerized environments
 - Experience conducting research on threat actors and their methodologies

-#### Software Engineer - Trading Engine
+#### Software Engineer - Algo-Trading

 **Responsibilities**：

-- Maximum trading performance(TPS) out of the system
-- Performance tuning on the existing databases and backend services.
+- Develop and implement algorithmic trading systems
+- Develop machine learning algorithm to help us understand key industry trends in algo development

 **Requirements**：

-- 3+ years experiences in backend development
+- Strong technical skills in Python
-- 2+ years experiences in developing production-level application
-- Experience in high throughput, low latency system design
-- Experience in Kafka/Cockroach distributed database system technologies
-- Familiar with designing RESTful APIs
+- Familiar with Algorithm

-- Strong knowledge in network protocols (TCP/IP/HTTP/HTTPS)
+**Nice to have**：

-- Proficiency in Golang
+- Solid hands on experience in hedge funds
-- Experience with databases and SQL/NoSQL
+- Familiar with modern machine learning method
-- Passionate on new technologies

 #### Software Engineer - Machine Learning